 Remember that good conversations are free.
 Go fishing to catch up with a friend or go fishing by yourself to clear your mind.
 Get lost somewhere with someone you love: GPS will always be there if you need it.
 Pose questions with no answers for the sake of conversation.

 Take the time to make a list of people you love.
 Circle the names of anyone on that list who might not know you love them.
 Tell those people you love them.

-Identify your relationship flaws, and write them down on an index card, and be conscious of them when communicating.
+Identify your relationship flaws, write them down on an index card and be conscious of them when communicating.
 Don’t be afraid to ask for favors, and don’t keep score of favors.
 Don’t beholden yourself to negative people.